 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-In order to help you stay within these recommended sodium ranges, I’ve come up with a list of best practices on how to structure your lifestyle and diet.
+To help you stay within these recommended sodium ranges, I’ve developed a list of best practices to structure your lifestyle and diet.

 Here are the topics I’ll discuss: